kaisubr/Paladins-Neural-Network__inferencer/README.md

 * More results can be viewed in /someshots/.

 I plan to upload the Colab .py file and provide a more thorough discussion later.
 I learned a lot through this experiment, but to combat cheating, I will not release .tflite, .pb, .pbtxt files.
 This method will be undetectable by EAC since the model only requires the input image.

+#### Real-time input
+v4.4-1 can take input and display output in new windows (single threaded).

+#### In-game real-time input
+v4.4-2 can take game real-time input.
+* I didn't have a GPU to test with.
+While in game, the model could analyze 1-2 frames per second, and Paladins could still render about 30 FPS; unfortunately, even incorporating multithreading couldn't improve it.
+I was running Paladins and my script at the same time, which was clearly stressful for the CPU.
+Future improvements could utilize multiprocessing, or maybe using a different language altogether.
+* Although it may have been slow, it did detect enemies with decent accuracy; since detection took time, it was interesting to note that the mouse movement was delayed when the enemies moved.
+* Mouse movement did not work with pyautogui or pynput, so I resorted to ctypes.

 <!--
 Notes to self: .../raw contains raw data & xml files, along with 0noxml and 0rename